tksh164/hci-lab/README.md

 4. Connect to your lab host Azure VM using your favorite Remote Desktop client.
 To connect, use the credentials that you specified at deployment.

 5. The HCI cluster is ready for you.
-Let's access your HCI cluster via Windows Admin Center from **Windows Admin Center icon** on the desktop with **HCI\\Administrator** account and the password that you specified at deployment (the same password as the lab host Azure VM).
+Let's access your HCI cluster via Windows Admin Center from **Windows Admin Center icon** on the desktop with **LAB\\Administrator** account and the password that you specified at deployment (the same password as the lab host Azure VM).
 Also, you can access your entire HCI lab environment from the other icons on the desktop.

 ## 🗺️ HCI Lab tour